 3. Driver Tampering With GPS Device

 If you use an OBD GPS tracker that means the fleet tracking system will be visible to the driver.
 Once an OBD2 tracker is removed from the OBD2 port the device will no longer work.
-This is a common GPS tracking problem among businesses who have sneaky employees or teens who don’t want their parents to know what they are doing.
+This is a common GPS tracking problem among businesses that have sneaky employees or teens who don’t want their parents to know what they are doing.
 The good news is vehicle GPS tracking devices are also designed to be wireless.
 Therefore, it is easy to hide a 4G or even 3G GPS tracker in a location in the vehicle where the driver will not see the device!

 4. Bad Connection To 12-Volt System

-GPS trackers are one of the most efficient surveillance tools a person can use to track location movements of any asset.
+GPS trackers are one of the most efficient surveillance tools a person can use to track the location movements of any asset.
 However, the combination of GPS satellites and cellular networks can result in some potential limitations.
 Knowing the 4 reasons why any common GPS tracking device is likely offline will help you avoid any potential headaches and allow you safely monitor your teen driver or all your fleet vehicles!